Pilbara Minerals: Don't Miss This Junior Miner At The Dawn Of The Age Of Lithium

 Pilgangoora - The Second Largest Spodumene-Tantalite Resource In The World

 Even though Pilbara's flagship project - Pilgangoora - is a hard rock mine, located 120km south of Port Hedland in Western Australia, the initial capital costs are relatively low.
-According to the recently issued project's DFS, Pilgangoora's pre-production capital costs including all direct and indirect costs associated with the construction of 2Mtpa plant are estimated to reach A$214M.
-This a figure that falls in the range of most lithium brine projects, which usually require capex of US$150M-US$300M (A$199M-A$398M).
+According to the recently issued project's DFS, Pilgangoora's pre-production capital costs, including all direct and indirect costs associated with the construction of 2Mtpa plant, are estimated to reach A$214M.
+This is a figure that falls in the range of most lithium brine projects, which usually require capex of US$150M-300M (A$199M-398M).
 The DFS further projects that the life-of-mine average cash operating costs after tantalum credits will be US$207/t concentrate CFR, which would make Pilbara one of the lowest cost hard rock lithium producers in the world.

 Source: Pilgangoora DFS